2024–25 Southern Miss Lady Eagles basketball team

 The 2024–25 Southern Miss Lady Eagles basketball team represented the University of Southern Mississippi during the 2024–25 NCAA Division I women's basketball season.
 The team was led by 21st-year head coach Joye Lee-McNelis, and played their home games at the Reed Green Coliseum in Hattiesburg, Mississippi as a member of the Sun Belt Conference.
-They finished the season 10–21, 5–13 in Sun Belt play, to finish in thirteenth place.
+The Eagles finished the season 10–21, 5–13 in Sun Belt play, to finish in thirteenth place.
+They were defeated by Georgia Southern in the first round of the Sun Belt tournament.

 On February 21, 2025, Lee-McNelis announced her retirement effective at the end of the season.

 Previous season

-The Lady Eagles finished the 2023–24 basketball season with an overall record of 20–14 and 10–8 in Sun Belt play to finish in a three-way tie for fifth place.
-They lost in the conference tournament to James Madison 77–49.
-They received an at-large bid into the WNIT, where they would fall to Louisiana–Monroe in the Super 16 round.
+The Lady Eagles finished the 2023–24 season with an overall record of 20–14 and 10–8 in Sun Belt play to finish in a three-way tie for fifth place.
+They lost in the Sun Belt tournament to James Madison 77–49.
+They received an at-large bid into the WNIT, where they fell to Louisiana–Monroe in the Super 16 round.